verge-io/docs/docs/product-guide/nvidiavGPU.md

 5. Select the appropriate driver.
 The **Driver** dropdown list will contain NVIDIA vGPU drivers found in media images.
 The appropriate driver will need to be uploaded to the vSAN before it can be selected (Steps 1-2 above.)
 6. Click **Submit** to save the driver selection.
 7. If this driver has not been used previously, a reboot of the associated node(s) will be necessary before you can complete the vGPU configuration.
-!!! caution "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions."
+!!! warning "Follow proper [**Maintenance Mode**](/product-guide/maintenancemode) procedures when rebooting a node to avoid workload disruptions."
 8. After the node(s) are rebooted (if necessary), navigate to the NVIDIA vGPU resource group (Main Dashboard -> Resources -> Groups -> double-click the appropriate group.)
 9. Click **Edit** on the left menu.
 10. Select the desired **NVIDIA vGPU Profile** from the dropdown list.
 Consult NVIDIA vGPU documentation for information regarding available profile types.